AdobeDocs/release-notes.en/current.md

 author: mfrei
 ---

-# Early Access - Adobe Experience Cloud Release Notes - August 2020
+# Adobe Experience Cloud Release Notes - August 2020

 ![Banner](/assets/experience-cloud-banner-3.png)

 This page describes new features, fixes, and important notices in [!DNL Adobe Experience Cloud].
 It also highlights new documentation, training courses, and video tutorials to help you get the most out of Experience Cloud.

->[!IMPORTANT]
->
->This page contains pre-release content and is subject to change prior to the planned release.

 >[!NOTE]
 >